 - 15. There are many different models of overseas higher education delivery.
 Some provision is delivered entirely by an English or Welsh provider operating in an overseas location without a partner provider.
-Under these arrangements the English or Welsh provider should normally carry out its procedures locally to address student complaints, appeals and other internal processes.
+Under these arrangements the English or Welsh provider may operate procedures locally to address student complaints, appeals and other internal processes.
 Students may also be directed to local sources of support.
 The English or Welsh provider has the same responsibilities for these students' complaints, appeals and other matters as for those of their students undertaking study in England or Wales.
 If it is a member of our Scheme, the English or Welsh provider should issue a Completion of Procedures Letter when its processes are at an end. - 16.
 Often the overseas provision will be delivered in partnership with one or more transnational partners.
 The guidance set out below (paragraphs 41-57) is relevant to these kinds of international partnerships.
 It is important to set out clearly to students and prospective students what the role of each partner in complaints, appeals and other internal processes is.
 Providers should ensure that marketing and other materials for students are clear and accurate.
-If a provider's information leads a student to reasonably believe that there is no difference between the processes that apply to a student in England or Wales and those that apply to a student in an overseas location, this will set up an expectation that the student may bring a complaint to us.
+If a provider's information leads a student to reasonably believe that there is no difference between the processes that apply to a student in England or Wales and those that apply to a student in an overseas location, this will set

+- up an expectation that the student may bring a complaint to us.
 If the English or Welsh provider is a member of our Scheme and it deals with any stages of a complaint, academic appeal or other internal process then it is likely that students will have the right to bring a complaint to us. - 17.
 Providers will also need to take account of wider legal requirements and different cultural contexts when working internationally to design and operate appropriate procedures.
-This may include consideration of issues such as the evidential requirements and the language(s) that can be used in complaints-handling procedures.
 Other countries may have their own quality assurance and/or student complaints-handling arrangements.
-Providers in England and Wales working in partnerships in other countries should work with their overseas partners to establish how those requirements fit with domestic requirements.

-- 18. If regulations in the overseas country or state require that students have access to an external regulator or ombuds organisation in that country or state, then it is a matter for the providers to determine how those arrangements would fit with the students' right to bring a complaint to us about matters that are the responsibility of the provider in England or Wales. - 19.
+Providers in England and Wales working in partnerships in other countries should work with their overseas partners to establish how those requirements fit with domestic requirements. - 18.
+If regulations in the overseas country or state require that students have access to an external regulator or ombuds organisation in that country or state, then it is a matter for the providers to determine how those arrangements would fit with the students' right to bring a complaint to us about matters that are the responsibility of the provider in England or Wales. - 19.
 The existence of a route to complain to an external regulator or ombuds organisation in another country or state will not usually remove the student's right to use our Scheme.
 We will normally expect the provider in England or Wales that is the member of our Scheme to issue a Completion of Procedures Letter at the end of its internal procedures.
 If the student brings a complaint to us, we will decide whether we can review it under the Rules of our Scheme.
 We will consider any actions that have been taken to resolve the complaint under another regulatory or alternative dispute resolution process in making our decision.

-When all the organisations in a partnership are members of our Scheme
+When all the organisations in a partnership are members of the OIA Scheme